 When do I have to pay taxes for online purchases in third countries?

-Customs duties and import VAT, possibly also consumption taxes on goods, are payable by the consumer as an end consumer if the goods are purchased in third countries (i.e. all non-EU countries) and imported into Austria.
-There is no customs clearance within the EU area.
+Customs duty and import VAT, possibly also excise duties on goods, are payable by the consumer as an end consumer if the goods are purchased in third countries (i.e. any non-EU countries) and imported into Austria.
+No customs clearance takes place within the EU area, but VAT is levied nationally or in the course of EU mail order business.

-The tax-exempt amounts or quantities for goods from third countries, e.g. for cigarettes, alcohol, etc., apply only to travellers (importation in the traveller’s luggage) and to a very limited extent for private gift consignments.
-As soon as a product is ordered from a mail order company, full import duties are payable.
+The tax-exempt amounts or quantities, respectively, for goods from third countries, e.g. for cigarettes, alcohol, etc., apply only to travellers (importation in the traveller’s luggage) and to a very limited extent for private gift deliveries.
+If a product is ordered from a mail order company, full import duties are payable.

-The Post registers the consignment and pays the charges that it collects on delivery, including a fee for this service (no duty).
+The Postal Service registers the consignment and pays the duties that it collects upon delivery, plus a fee for this service (no duty).

-A control is likely to result in financial criminal proceedings and seizure of the goods.
+A control is likely to result in financial criminal proceedings and seizure.

 Tip: You may refuse acceptance of unsolicited goods.